 Jon Gaunt is truly passionate about the mission to "change lives through education".
 He leads an amazing team of talented people who are obsessed with how we can deliver on this aspiration.
 Our goal is to provide an exceptional student journey from the point of initial contact through graduation, and we are leveraging technology, data and processes to make this happen.
 Jon has 15 years of experience in driving transformational change and growth in companies and brings specific skills in leadership, investing and strategic thinking.

 - Northwestern University – Kellogg School of Management, Master of Business Administration in Finance, Strategy, and Marketing

 - Vanderbilt University, Bachelor of Arts in Economics

-What do you bring to Keypath Education as Executive Vice President of Strategy and M&A?
+What do you bring to Keypath Education as Chief Operating Officer?

 A maniacal obsession for how we can get better and challenge the status quo within our industry.
 I have a passion for learning about new businesses and segments, as well as improving our service offerings as technologies and opportunities arise.
 My ability to think about the big picture and how the industry will change (and respond to it) is important to Keypath Education's long-term success.

 How do you measure your success?